What Happens When Code Begins to Hold Shape?

 Why This Matters

-What we are documenting is not just another curiosity of AI outputs.
-It sits at the frontier where theory, practice, and lived experience meet:
+What we are documenting is not merely another curiosity of AI outputs.
+It sits at the intersection of dynamical systems, long-term interaction, and human–AI relational experience.

 For researchers